goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/10-structured-content/README.md

 Next we add some directories:

-  - A directories for host and group variables
+  - directories for host and group variables

   - A **roles** directory where the main part of our automation logic will be in.